Bladder infection or vaginal infection?

 How can a bladder infection be distinguished from a vaginal infection?

-What symptoms overlap in both diseases?
+Which symptoms overlap in both illnesses?

-How can women categorize their complaints themselves?
+How can women assess their symptoms themselves?

 What role does the microbiome play in both forms of inflammation?

-How can both diseases be prevented?
+How can both illnesses be prevented?

 When is a visit to the doctor urgently necessary?